marvin-uncode/CyberSecurityProject2_ids/Report.md

 In completing this assignment, we were successfully able to deploy and detect each of the four attacks using a proprietary intrusion detection system, all while monitoring and analyzing the network traffic.
 After completing this assignment, we have a much deeper understanding of the nature of intrusion detection systems.
 In addition, we developed a greater appreciation for the role of a *blue team* in companies, having this project closely reflect their work.

 This project showed just how challenging it is to defend against network attacks.
 While our script detects the vanilla version of each attack, there are certainly a litany of ways to spoof our intrusion detection system.
-Despite this, we do acknowledge that our program could forseeably grow into a sophisticated, industrial-grade intrusion detection system.
+Despite this, we do acknowledge that our program could foreseeably grow into a sophisticated, industrial-grade intrusion detection system.
 The industrial intrusion detection systems.

 \newpage
 # 7 Recommendations

 We would advise any business with an active network to purchase an industrial-grade intrusion detection system or intrusion prevention system.
 Anti-virus software is the easiest and most efficient way to protect against attackers.

 In addition, we advise business to frequently update software to the newest, safe version.
-It is extreamly common for vulnerabilities to be fixed in updates.
-Having the latest version will protect againsts most known vulnerablilities.
+It is extremely common for vulnerabilities to be fixed in updates.
+Having the latest version will protect against most known vulnerabilities.

-For example, the vulnerabillity of Eternal Blue is caused by an outdated version SMB that could be on any given machine.
-A reccomendation to avoid this attack would be to consistantly update software to the newest version, such as the MS17-010 security update.
+For example, the vulnerability of Eternal Blue is caused by an outdated version SMB that could be on any given machine.
+A recommendation to avoid this attack would be to consistently update software to the newest version, such as the MS17-010 security update.

 Finally, we advise companies to conduct frequent penetration tests.
 This will thwart out many of the vulnerabilities in a network.

 ---

 [respondertest]:pics\respondertest.jpg "Responder Test"{ width=100% }
+[responder1]:pics\responderAttack2.jpg "Responder Test"{ width=100% }
+[responder2]:pics\responderAttack5.jpg "Responder Test"{ width=100% }
 [acktest]:pics\nmapacktest.png "ACK Scan Test"{ width=90% }
 [syntest]:pics\nmapsyntest.png "SYN Scan Test"{ width=90% }
 [xmastest]:pics\nmapxmastest.png "XMAS Scan Test"{ width=90% }